 Step 1: Prep the vegetables

-Start by cutting the Brussels sprouts, squash, onion, and lemon into even pieces.
-Put them in a large bowl with garlic, olive oil, balsamic vinegar, salt, pepper, and a pinch of nutmeg.
-Toss everything until it looks glossy and lightly coated.
-The vegetables should feel slick but not drenched.
+Add the Brussels sprouts, butternut squash, onion, lemon slices, and garlic into a large mixing bowl.
+Toss them with olive oil, balsamic vinegar, salt, pepper, and nutmeg until everything looks evenly coated.
+The vegetables should look glossy and lightly seasoned.

 Step 3: Mix the marinade